 - If note, then the medical impairment must prevent them from performing any of their past work; and

 - They must not be able to do any other type of work, considering their impairment, age, education, past work experience and any transferable skills (this last step requires Social Security to identify other work that exists in significant numbers in the national economy).

 For many people, one of the most difficult parts of this process is the determination of whether they can perform any other type of work.
 If the SSA determines that you can do another type of work, subject to a few age-related rules — such as light duty or sedentary duty work — then you will not qualify for benefits.

-For this reason, for most people it is vitally important to prove to the SSA that you cannot do sedentary work.
-Learn more about the process from a Philadelphia disability benefits lawyer.
+For this reason, for most people, it is vitally important to prove to the SSA that you cannot do sedentary work.
+Learn more about the process from a disability lawyer.